Skip to footer content

 Frequently Asked Questions

-Advanced OCR libraries like IronOCR are compatible with most .NET platforms, including .NET 8, 7, 6, and 5, as well as .NET Framework 4.6.2 and upwards.
-They also support all major operating systems, including Windows, macOS, Azure, and Linux.
+IronOCR is compatible with most .NET platforms, including .NET 8, 7, 6, and 5, as well as .NET Framework 4.6.2 and upwards, and it supports major operating systems like Windows, macOS, Azure, and Linux.

 Kannaopat Udonpant